MiguelRiazaValverde/hanna/README.md

 ## Features

-- Simplified and fluent API to start and control Tor clients and circuits
+- Simplified and fluent API to start and control Tor clients and circuits.
-- Easy management of hidden services and streams
+- Easy management of hidden services and streams.
-- Zero dependency on local Tor binaries or installations
+- Zero dependency on local Tor binaries or installations.

 ## Installation